axllent/mailpit/README.md

 - Runs entirely from a single binary, no installation required
 - SMTP server (default `0.0.0.0:1025`)
-- Web UI to view emails (HTML format, text, source and MIME attachments, default `0.0.0.0:8025`)
+- Web UI to view emails (formatted HTML, highlighted HTML source, text, raw source and MIME attachments including image thumbnails)
 - Real-time web UI updates using web sockets for new mail
 - Optional browser notifications for new mail (HTTPS only)
 - Configurable automatic email pruning (default keeps the most recent 500 emails)